borisdiakur/jquery.slideControl.js/README.md

 ### `slideToStep`(`Number`)

-Only argument should be a zero-indexed integer.
+Only argument should be an integer (starting from 0).

 ### `slideToRelativePosition`(`Number`)